omarbelkady/Java/MustKnow/README.md

 - People waiting in line in the Movie Theatre
 - Linear
 - FIFO
+- Has Side A and Side B
-- Pushes To The End
+- Pushes On Side A i.e. Enqueue
-- Pops From The Front
+- Pops On Side B i.e. Dequeue
 - Ordered Collection
 - Operations: add(), remove()
 - Part of the java.util.* package